 Why are Google Ads so expensive?

 Google Ads are expensive because they attract a wide range of businesses.
-As Musumeci explains, the platform uses competitive bidding, which can drive up costs for more saturated markets.
-For smaller players, she says that keywords in popular industries can become cost-prohibitive as larger players with bigger budgets flood the space.
+The platform uses competitive bidding, which can drive up costs for more saturated markets.
+For smaller players, keywords in popular industries can become cost-prohibitive as larger players with bigger budgets flood the space.

 Can I use multiple ad platforms simultaneously?